-As you will note in the balance sheet the Group continued to hold Assets for Sale, which included a material quoted holding in one entity, the valuation of which is subject to the market for biotech companies on NASDAQ.
-Over the past 12 months this holding has ranged from over \$40 to \$12 per share; the current price is lower than the value at the September year end.
+As you will note in the balance sheet, the Group continued to hold Assets for Sale, which included a material quoted holding in one entity, the valuation of which is subject to the market for biotech companies on NASDAQ.
+Over the past 12 months this holding has ranged from around \$10 to \$12 per share and the current price is around \$5 per share, representing a further significant decline.
 Colin Weinberg was a director of the parent company of the investment and was instrumental in the development of that business.
 He resigned his directorship in January 2019 and, in view of the potential conflicts of interest that may arise, he is not participating in decisions regarding the sale of that investment and its parent company.

-It is unfortunate to note that the Auditor still deems it necessary to give a "Qualified Opinion" that as you will note in their report relates solely to the lack of accounting information from the former subsidiary BPE.
-This in no way affects the accounts for 2021 or the balance sheet for any of the years reported on herein and we advise you to read the audit report accordingly.
-Nonetheless the Directors are looking for the suspension to be lifted and to restart trading in its shares as soon as possible.
+It is pleasing to note that the Auditor has been able to give a "Clean Opinion" as you will note in their report attached.
+Consequently, the Directors will now be looking for the suspension in trading of the shares to be lifted and to restart trading as soon as possible.